malditogeek/vmux/README.md

 Have any questions?
 Join the conversation at [![Gitter](https://badges.gitter.im/malditogeek/vmux.png)](https://gitter.im/malditogeek/vmux)

+There is also a talk about VMUX from FutureJS here: <https://www.youtube.com/watch?v=T6iaHbrxKKQ>

 ## Browser support

 VMUX works on the lastest stable versions of Chrome, Chrome for Android, Firefox, Firefox for Android and Opera.